RedHatInsights/insights-core/docs/api.rst

 updates, and sometimes previously used features will be deprecated.
 This is a three step process:

+1. An issue to deprecate the outdated feature is raised in GitHub.
+This allows discussion of the plans to deprecate this feature and the proposed replacement functionality.
-1. The outdated function, method or class is marked as pending deprecation.
+2. The outdated function, method or class is marked as deprecated.
    Code using this feature now generates a warning when the tests are run, but otherwise works.
 At this stage anyone receiving a warning about pending deprecation SHOULD change over to using the new functionality or at least not using the deprecated version.
+The deprecation message MUST include information about how to replace the deprecated function.
-2. Once sufficient time has elapsed, the outdated feature is marked as deprecated.
+3. Once sufficient time has elapsed, the outdated feature is removed.
 The py.test tests will fail with a fatal error, and any code checked in that uses deprecated features will not be able to be merged because of the tests failing.
-Anyone receiving a warning about pending deprecation MUST fix their code so that it no longer warns of deprecation.
+Anyone receiving a warning about deprecation MUST fix their code so that it no longer warns of deprecation.
-3. Once sufficient time has elapsed, the outdated feature is removed from the code.
-Any code still using this feature will fail its tests because the feature it requires is absent.

 The usual time between each step should be two minor versions of the Insights core.